-The Association of School Business Officials International (ASBO) awarded a Certificate of Excellence in Financial Reporting to Great Oaks Career Campuses for the year ending June 30, 2019.
-In order to be awarded a Certificate of Excellence in Financial Reporting, a political subdivision must publish a Comprehensive Annual Financial Report which substantially conforms to the principles and standards of financial reporting as recommended and adopted by the Association of School Business Officials.
+The Association of School Business Officials International (ASBO) awarded a Certificate of Excellence in Financial Reporting to Great Oaks Career Campuses for the year ending June 30, 2020.
+In order to be awarded a Certificate of Excellence in Financial Reporting, a political subdivision must publish an Annual Comprehensive Financial Report which substantially conforms to the principles and standards of financial reporting as recommended and adopted by the Association of School Business Officials.
 The award is granted only after an intensive review of the financial report by an expert panel of certified public accountants and practicing school business officials.
-Management believes the Comprehensive Annual Financial Report for fiscal year ended June 30, 2020, which will be submitted to ASBO for review, will conform to ASBO's principles and standards.
+Management believes the Annual Comprehensive Financial Report for fiscal year ended June 30, 2021, which will be submitted to ASBO for review, will conform to ASBO's principles and standards.